pydio/pydio-doc-howto/cells_acl_examples.md

 [:image-popup:/cells/acls_example/10.png]

 ### Allow access for a specific IP range

 You could also do the opposite and only give access to a list of IP by using `StringNotMatchCondition`.

-_IMPORTANT: Security policies as provided by Pydio Cells are both "Deny By Default" and "First Deny Wins".
-It means than when no policy is defined, the resources is not available.
+_IMPORTANT: Security policies, as provided by Pydio Cells, are both "Deny By Default" and "First Deny Wins".
+It means that, when no policy is defined, the resources are not available.
 It also means that if we have 2 rules that are applied to the same resource for the same subject, if one gives access and the other forbids it, the **resource is not available**_.

 Thus to allow access, you only have to define **one** rule that explicitely gives the access for the required IP range.
 So:

 - Create a New Policy (Policy Type: `Context-based ACLs`)
 - Create a rule that **allows access** to specific **IP addresses** or a **range**.

 Corresponding JSON can then be something like:

 ```json
 {